 Part of this list includes Greek words with an "un" prefix.
 There are those who are un-persuadable by parents, obstinate, stubborn, and inflexible.
-Many are un-thankful, without grace, without thanks, and without any pleasantry.
+Many are un-thankful, without grace, thanks, or any pleasantry.
 All are un-holy, without the nature to be just or moral.
 Some are un-affectionate, without a natural love for family or friends.
-There are also those who are un-reconcilable, not able to make or keep a promise.
+There are also those who are unreconcilable, not able to make or keep a promise.